-While this guide provides specific and useful information, it is not designed to encompass all of the applications of the core values, beliefs, and 21st century learning expectations found in the Standards for Accreditation.
-Schools should always remember that the Committee for Public Secondary School's professional staff, and particularly the school's liaison, are a ready and valuable resource available to assist you in achieving the implementation of the Standards and plotting your course for continuous school improvement.
+While this guide provides specific and useful information, it is not designed to encompass all of the applications of the mission, core values, beliefs, and 21st century learning expectations found in the Standards for Accreditation.
+Schools should always remember that the CPS professional staff, and particularly the school's liaison, are a ready and valuable resource available to assist you in achieving the implementation of the Standards and plotting your course for continuous school improvement.